 Another benefit of visiting in April is that the month is full of local events as Vancouverites come out to celebrate the warming temperatures.
 Vancouver is consistently ranked as one of the greenest cities in North America, and more days of sunshine mean more opportunities to enjoy the natural beauty surrounding this British Columbia capital.

 Vancouver Cherry Blossom Festival

 The sight of Vancouver's 40,000 cherry trees blossoming is a welcome sign of the end of winter.
-The Vancouver Cherry Blossom Festival is a month-long event with free events celebrating the pink and white flowers and the beginning of spring.
-The majority of the cherry blossom festival is housed at the VanDusen Botanical Garden, but there are tours, dances, poetry readings and other events across the city.
-Most events are free.
+The Vancouver Cherry Blossom Festival is a month-long event with free events celebrating not only the pink and white flowers but also the beginning of spring.
+The majority of the cherry blossom festival is housed at the VanDusen Botanical Garden, but there are tours, dances, poetry readings and other events across the city, most of which are free.

 Vancouver Winter Farmers' Market

 Just like many major cities across the U.S. and Canada, there are farmers' markets across Vancouver all summer long, but finding markets to buy fresh produce and other items is more complicated in the winter months.
 Thankfully, in Vancouver, you have not only one but two farmers' market options to take advantage of during the off-season.